gqding/SalFBNet/README.md

 pip install torchSummeryX
 ```
 ### 2. Run
-Runing codes will be released after our paper be published.
+The running code will be released after our paper is published.

 ### 3. Datasets